omidmnz/dotvim/README.md

     cd bundle/ternjs/
     npm install

-And install Source Code Pro font, from http://sourceforge.net/projects/sourcecodepro.adobe/files/SourceCodePro_FontsOnly-1.017.zip/download
+The default font it Ubuntu Mono now.
+You can get it from http://font.ubuntu.com/download/ubuntu-font-family-0.80.zip But if you prefer Source Code Pro, get it from http://sourceforge.net/projects/sourcecodepro.adobe/files/SourceCodePro_FontsOnly-1.017.zip/download and change gvimrc file.

 I personally map Caps Lock key, to be and extra ESC key from the OS.